cairnswm/Klevlar/README.md

 Klevlar currently uses Zepto, a light weight plugin to replace the major functions of jQuery.
 Zepto will be removed in a future version.

+## TODO

+- Create a menu component
+- Create a layout component that can be structured simply and contain multiple pages internally
+- allow classes to be added to each item.
+- Add config objects - maybe as a chained object .config({}).